 I visited the museum in order to see the exhibition Tyson/Monet: A Question of Painting, the second instalment in a series of Unexpected Dialogues whereby a contemporary artist is invited to create work in response to the work of Claude Monet.
 Keith Tyson is one of my favourite artists so I was eager to see the exhibition while I was in Paris.
 The exhibition was quite small and only featured four works by Tyson, but it was interesting to see his work alongside Le Pont de l’Europe, La Gare Saint-Lazare (1877) by Claude Monet, an amazing painting that I don't recall having seen before and which looks very contemporary.

 I thought I knew the work of Monet, but seeing a large collection of his work was a revelation.
 I didn't know just how close to abstraction some of his later work is, such as La Maison de Giverny vue du Jardin aux Roses (1922-24).

-From 10 September 2020 to 17 January 2021 the Musée Marmottan-Monet organizes an exhibition exploring the history of the representation of emotion in painting.
+From 13 April to 21 August 2022 the Musée Marmottan-Monet organizes an exhibition exploring the history of the representation of emotion in painting.
+This exhibition was postponed from 2020 because of the corona pandemic.
+I am happy to see that it has been rescheduled.
 I've added it to my agenda.